Authentication & Setup Guide

 Copy the access_token value.
 You'll use it in the next step.

-Use the JWT for Auth Endpoints
+Use the JWT for Auth and Interactive Owner Endpoints

-curl -X GET "http://localhost:8000/v1/auth/api-keys" \
+curl -X GET "http://localhost:8000/v1/me/account" \

 -H "Authorization: Bearer YOUR_JWT_TOKEN"